 Mount Carmel is very much a car-oriented town.
 This is because the population of Mount Carmel isn't large enough or dense enough to support an extensive public transit system.
 It has a lot of rural roads, and the distance between houses can be quite large, which together tends to discourage walking and bicycling to work.
 100.00% of residents commute to work in their own car (and the drive is typically to a job out of town).
 People also tend to drive out of town for other services as well, such as shopping, doctors appointments, and more.

-Being a small town, Mount Carmel does not have a public transit system used by locals to get to and from work.
+Mount Carmel is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In terms of college education, Mount Carmel ranks among the least educated cities in the nation, as only 0.00% of people over 25 have a bachelor's degree or advanced degree.